Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

 We will have an on-board chef who will be preparing freshly caught salmon, crab, halibut, shrimp, caviar and black cod purchased from Southeast Alaska fishermen.
 Of course it's not all fish, and any dietary requirements can be accommodated.
 Dinner will be served alongside a selection of boutique wines or specialty beers from Alaskan Brewing Company in Juneau.

-You will be guided and taught by Andy Williams, an accomplished professional photographer and photographic educator who has a deep passion for the outdoors.
+You will be guided and taught by Juan Pons, an accomplished professional photographer and photographic educator who has a deep passion for the outdoors.
+Juan has also led this workshop more times than anyone on the planet!

 The biggest advantage of having small groups is the flexibility they provide for customizing and adjusting both the schedule and agenda to suit the interests of the group while being able to maintain the flexibility required by variable weather.
 This allows us to cover only those topics that you are all interested in, including: